andrew/ultimate-awesome/README.md

 - [awesome-rxjs](https://github.com/RxJS-CN/awesome-rxjs) - Awesome list of RxJS 5.
 - [awesome-marionette](https://github.com/sadcitizen/awesome-marionette) - A list of resources for marionette.js.
 - [awesome-ai-services](https://github.com/sekwiatkowski/awesome-ai-services) - An overview of the AI-as-a-service landscape.
+- [Awesome-Foundation-Models-for-Weather-and-Climate](https://github.com/shengchaochen82/Awesome-Foundation-Models-for-Weather-and-Climate) - A comprehesive survey about foundation models for weather and cliamte data understanding.
 - [self-taught-developer](https://github.com/SyedUmairCodes/self-taught-developer) - Free and high quality resources for beginners to learn how to code.
 - [ASIC-Design-Roadmap](https://github.com/abdelazeem201/ASIC-Design-Roadmap) - The journey of designing an ASIC (application specific integrated circuit) is long and involves a number of major steps – moving from a concept to specification to tape-outs.
 Although the end product is typically quite small (measured in nanometers), this long journey is interesting and filled with many engineering challenges.
+- [awesome-ai-music-generation](https://github.com/Curated-Awesome-Lists/awesome-ai-music-generation) - A curated compilation of AI-driven generative music resources and projects.
+Explore the blend of machine learning algorithms and musical creativity.
 - [awesome-football-analytics](https://github.com/diegopastor/awesome-football-analytics) - A curated list of football analytics awesome resources, articles, books and more!.
 - [awesome-bitcoin-cash](https://github.com/dsmurrell/awesome-bitcoin-cash) - A curated list of awesome things related to Bitcoin Cash.
 Contribute yourself:.
 - [awesome-wifi-security](https://github.com/edelahozuah/awesome-wifi-security) - A collection of awesome resources related to 802.11 security, tools and other things .